-- (g) an examination of the recorded messages on the DLR or DLRS shall be carried out by replay of the DLR or DLRS recording. - (4) A flight recorder system shall be considered unserviceable if there is a significant period of poor-quality data, unintelligible signals, or if one or more of the mandatory parameters is not recorded correctly. - (5) A report of the recording system inspection shall be made available on request to regulatory authorities for monitoring purposes. - (6) Calibration of the FDR system: - (a) for those parameters which have sensors dedicated only to the FDR and are not checked by other means, recalibration shall be carried out at least every five years or in accordance with the recommendations of the sensor manufacturer to determine any discrepancies in the engineering conversion routines for the mandatory parameters and to ensure that parameters are being recorded within the calibration tolerances; and - (b) when the parameters of altitude and airspeed are provided by sensors that are dedicated to the FDR system, there shall be a recalibration performed as recommended by the sensor manufacturer, or at least every two years.
+- (g) An examination of the recorded messages on the DLR or DLRS shall be carried out by replay of the DLR or DLRS recording. - (4) A flight recorder system shall be considered unserviceable if there is a significant period of poor-quality data, unintelligible signals, or if one or more of the mandatory parameters is not recorded correctly. - (5) A report of the recording system inspection shall be made available on request to regulatory authorities for monitoring purposes. - (6) Calibration of the FDR system: - (a) For those parameters which have sensors dedicated only to the FDR and are not checked by other means, recalibration shall be carried out at an interval determined by the continuing airworthiness information for the FDR system.
+In the absence of such information, a recalibration shall be carried out at least every five years.
+The recalibration shall determine any discrepancies in the engineering conversion routines for the mandatory parameters and ensure that parameters are being recorded within the calibration tolerances; and - (b) When the parameters of altitude and airspeed are provided by sensors that are dedicated to the FDR system, there shall be a recalibration performed at an interval determined by the continuing airworthiness information for the FDR system.
+In the absence of such information, a recalibration shall be carried out at least every two years.